ahtabrizi/AI-Expedition/README.md

 # AI Expedition

-This is a repository to explore AI world with implementing vrious techniques, papers and algorithm.
+This is a repository to explore AI world with implementing various techniques, papers and algorithma.

+#